SagiriChen2002/CSC-324/README.md

 - A description of the three datasets.
 - A timelog folder which includes the time log and chart created in R for the project.
 - Two screenshot of the project progress.
+- A feedback from Vivero Digital Fellows program
+- A geographical coordinates dataset

 ## About the App
 - Accessing the App: